-• Enter ls -l to list the directory contents.
+• Enter ls -l to list the directory content.

 You can see the different links to the scripts in the directory /etc/init.d.
-The scripts are started in alphabetic order: The script udev is the first script started because the link starts with S00..., whereas S99zzz\PHYTEC\BSP\version\startup\script will be started last.
+The scripts are started in alphabetic order: The script udev is the first script started, because the link starts with S00..., whereas S99zzz PHYTEC BSP version startup script will be started last.